qwutony/qwutony.github.io/_wiki/004-physical-security-audits.md

 ### Door Frame
   - Jacking and spreading attacks
+  - Can use air wedge to determine if latch attacks are effective

 ### Reaching Door Release
   - Exit buttons
+  - REX (Request to Exit) systems - can interact with it from outside of the door

 ### Magnetic Lock Systems
   - Crash Bars
   - Junction Boxes - can take these apart to release the door
+  - Throwing A4 laminated paper to trick infrared systems
+  - Measuring tape to trick infrared systems

 <img width="532" alt="image" src="https://github.com/qwutony/qwutony.github.io/assets/45024645/064e6065-38f5-413a-9bba-88636d7b4c35">